Is egg donation anonymous?

-1. Yes, egg donation is anonymous.
+1. Yes, egg donation is anonymous at the time of donation.
 You will receive only non-identifying information about the donor.

-2. No, in the UK at 18, donor-conceived people have the legal right to know who their donor is.
+2. No, egg donation is not anonymous in the long term.
+In the UK at 18 donor-conceived people have the legal right to know who their donor is.

 In the UK, the legal position is that egg donors (and sperm donors) have no rights, claims or responsibility towards any child conceived with their help.
 They cannot find out who you or your family are at any point.
 Similarly a donor-conceived person has no claim, rights or responsibility for, or on, the donor.

 Many Altrui donors are naturally interested to know a little about you and your journey to egg donation.
 For egg donors, it makes their donation important and personal, and gives them the motivation to help someone they don’t know.
 It is a big ‘ask’ of a woman to go through these procedures to donate eggs.
 We will check with you in the first instance what you might like her to know, we never give any information that could enable her to identify you, and neither will we reveal her identity.
 We refer you and the donor to the same clinic for your treatment cycles, and you can be assured that they will keep all identifying information entirely confidential and separate.

 Being anonymous in this way makes the experience of egg donation much clearer for both you and the donor, keeping confusing emotions and relationships separate.
 However, this does not mean that it is any less special.
 The way that we match you with a donor, makes this a very personal donation and enables you both to feel a connection with each other despite not being known to one another.